seedlit/netcdf_to_parquet/README.md

 ### Using pip
 For the ease of usability, this is also available on [test pypi](https://test.pypi.org) (protype stage).
 <br/>
-To install it in your environment, run:
+To install it in your python environment, run:
 ```sh
 pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ netcdf-to-parquet
 ```